-Jalapenos thrive in warm conditions and need temperatures between 65 and 80 degrees F. to germinate.
-Temperature is critical, and unless it is warm enough, pepper seeds will not sprout, and transplants will not survive.
-It is best to wait until at least two weeks after planting tomatoes to plant jalapeno peppers in the garden.
-In contrast, jalapeno pepper plants will not produce an abundance of fruit when the temperature is over 90 degrees F.
+Jalapenos thrive in warm conditions and need temperatures between 65 and 80 F. (18-27 C.) to germinate.
+Temperature is critical, and unless it’s warm enough, pepper seeds won’t sprout and transplants won’t survive.
+It’s best to wait until at least two weeks after planting tomatoes to plant jalapeno peppers in the garden.
+In contrast, jalapeno pepper plants will not produce an abundance of fruit when the temperature is over 90 F. (32 C.)

-Although jalapeno plant care is not difficult, plants must be kept watered during hot, dry spells.
-It is best to avoid getting water on the fruit; therefore, drip irrigation is the best form of watering for jalapeno plants.
+Although jalapeno plant care isn’t difficult, plants must be kept watered during hot, dry spells.
+It’s best to avoid getting water on the fruit; therefore, drip irrigation is the best form of watering for jalapeno plants.